Denna medlem har inte angett några bytes datum

 Explore the Arigna Mines in County Roscommon, for an insightful and thought provoking trip.

 The above are just some of the things that can easily be done during your stay in Dromahair.
 The village really is the gateway to so many, many wonderful places.
 For more information on tourism in the Sligo region please visit the following websites which give much more information:

 - Vi har inga hudjur

 Familje presentation, fri text

 We are into all kinds of outdoor activities.
 In particular, we love running and are all members of our local athletics club.
 Imelda and I have completed many marathons including Dublin, Belfast, Cork, London and Edinburgh.
 On my 40th birthday in 2009, we both completed the Stockholm marathon and for my 50th birthday in 2019 I ran the Copenhagen marathon.
 Our kids are also both great runners and have won many prizes at both local and regional level.
-The family are mad about swimming, and Carrie is a member of Sligo Swimming Club.
+The family are mad about swimming, and Carrie used to be a member of Sligo Swimming Club.
 During the summer we try to get to the beautiful beaches in Sligo and Donegal as often as we can.
 Most of all however, we just love going on family walks in the many beach, forest and mountain walks that are right on our doorstep.
 Check out www.sligowalks.ie

 Bland de 13 bytespartners som finns nedan, har några valt att lämna kommentarer om deras erfarenhet från bytet med medlemmen ifråga.